-Let’s say that one opens the map and suddenly sees Romania, a medium-sized country located in Eastern Europe.
+One opens the map and suddenly sees Romania, a medium-sized country located in Eastern Europe.
 The Balkans, to be exact.
-The next question seems very logical: what is there to see in Romania?
+So the next question seems very logical: what is there to see in Romania?

 First time in Bucharest

-Most foreign tourists in Romania arrive for their first time in Bucharest, the main entry point of the country.
+Most foreign tourists in Romania arrive for their first time in Bucharest, the country's main entry point.
 Once in Bucharest, known in the period between the World Wars as “Little Paris,” one can spend several days here.
-A walking tour should start with the Old Town, transformed in recent years into a Mecca of bars, restaurants and terraces.
-Continue outside of the Old Town and take a walk along the Calea Victoriei (Victory Avenue).
+A walking tour should start with the Old Town, transformed in recent years into a Mecca of bars, restaurants, and terraces.
+Then, continue outside of the Old Town and walk along the Calea Victoriei (Victory Avenue).
 This was once the most important avenue in Bucharest.
 Admire the French-style architecture of many buildings along the boulevard, such as the History Museum, the National Savings Bank, the National Art Museum, and the Romanian Athenaeum.
-Also, don’t miss Revolution Square where Nicolae Ceausescu, the former Romanian Communist dictator, gave his last speech.
+Also, don’t miss Revolution Square, where Nicolae Ceausescu, the former Romanian Communist dictator, gave his last speech.

-On the way back to the center of the city, one should take a drive along Aviators Boulevard, a road flanked by green parks and impressive old mansions which make it one of the most beautiful and expensive neighborhoods in the city.
+On the way back to the center of the city, one should take a drive along Aviators Boulevard, a road flanked by green parks and impressive old mansions, making it one of the most beautiful and expensive neighborhoods in the city.
 And no tour of Bucharest would be complete without the Romanian Parliament – second only to the Pentagon as the largest administrative building in the world.

 The most interesting surroundings of Bucharest are the famous Snagov Monastery, where Dracula is allegedly buried, and the Mogosoaia Palace.
 One-day tours can also be done to Peles and Bran castles or into Bulgaria to visit the picturesque town of Veliko Tarnovo.